Murder of Tammy Homolka: Bernardo's involvement

 From the beginning of their relationship, Karla noticed that Bernardo had taken a particular liking to Tammy.
 He would often pay special attention to her, and even went so far as to have his girlfriend pretend to be her sister during sex.
-In September 1990, Karla agreed to allow Paul to have sex with Tammy.
-She obtained a bottle of Halothane (a liquid general anesthetic) from the veterinary clinic where she worked, which would later be used to sedate Tammy while the two raped her.
+In September 1990, Karla agreed to allow Paul to rape Tammy.
+She obtained a bottle of Halothane from the veterinary clinic where she worked, which would later be used to sedate Tammy while the two raped her.

 On December 24, 1990, Tammy was drugged with a combination of Halcion and alcohol, passing out in the family room in the basement of the Homolka house.
-Tammy's parents and sister Lori were upstairs asleep at the time.
-They filmed the entire rape, taking turns holding the camera while using the Halothane to keep Tammy unconscious.
+Tammy's parents and sister Lori were sleeping upstairs at the time.
+They filmed the entire rape, taking turns holding the camera as they pressed a halothane-soaked cloth to Tammy's nose and mouth to keep her unconscious.
+While sedated, Tammy began to vomit and the couple unsuccessfully tried to revive her.
+After they covered up evidence of the assault, they dressed Tammy, moved her into her bedroom, and called an ambulance.
+Tammy never regained consciousness and a few hours later, she was pronounced dead at St. Catharines General Hospital.

-Three weeks after Tammy Homolka's death, Karla and Bernardo filmed a video called "The Fireside Chat" within the Homolka residence.
-The video was eventually viewed as court evidence.
-It started in the basement recreation room and at some point the filming moved into Tammy's bedroom.
-While they were in the recreation room, Karla admitted to Bernardo that she enjoyed Bernardo's rape of Tammy.
+Three weeks after Tammy's death, Karla and Bernardo filmed a video called "The Fireside Chat" within the Homolka residence.
+The video was eventually viewed to the court as evidence during their trial.
+It started in the basement and at some point the filming moved into Tammy's bedroom.
+While they were in the basement, Karla admitted to Bernardo that she enjoyed his rape of Tammy.
 She also said in the video that she would like to leave a rose at Tammy's grave site.
-When they were in Tammy's bedroom, Karla dressed up in Tammy's clothing as well as acting like her sister.
-They had sex on Tammy's bed.
+When the couple were in Tammy's bedroom, Karla dressed up in her sister's clothing as well as acting like her, and she and Bernardo had sex on Tammy's bed.

-In 2001, the magazine Elm Street published an article in which it implied that forensic evidence proved that Tammy's death was not an accident and that her sister had deliberately administered an overdose of Halothane.
+In 2001, the magazine Elm Street published an article in which it implied that forensic evidence proved that Tammy's death was not an accident and that her sister had deliberately administered an overdose of halothane.
 The magazine described Karla as a "malignant narcissist" who was so incensed by her fiancé's attraction to her sister that she took steps to remove Tammy from his affections permanently.